-He is the author of several collections of poetry, including New and Collected Poems 1964–2007 (Thunder’s Mouth Press, 2007), which won the Gold Medal in poetry at the California Book Awards, New and Collected Poems (Atheneum, 1988), Conjure: Selected Poems, 1963–1970 (University of Massachusetts Press, 1972), which was nominated for a National Book Award and a Pulitzer Prize, and Catechism of D Neoamerican HooDoo Church (Paul Brennan, 1970).
+He is the author of several collections of poetry, including Why the Black Hole Sings the Blues: Poems 2007–2020 (Dalkey Archive Press, 2020), New and Collected Poems 1964–2007 (Thunder’s Mouth Press, 2007), which won the Gold Medal in poetry at the California Book Awards, New and Collected Poems (Atheneum, 1988), Conjure: Selected Poems, 1963–1970 (University of Massachusetts Press, 1972), which was nominated for a National Book Award and a Pulitzer Prize, and Catechism of D Neoamerican HooDoo Church (Paul Brennan, 1970).

 Reed has also written numerous novels, including Juice!
 (Dalkey Archive Press, 2011); Mumbo Jumbo (Doubleday, 1972), which was nominated for a National Book Award; and The Free-Lance Pallbearers (Doubleday, 1967).
 Also a playwright and essayist, he has published a collection of his drama, The Plays (Dalkey Archive Press, 2009), as well as several books of nonfiction, including The Complete Muhammed Ali (Baraka Books, 2015).